 We recognize analytic services revenue from donor prospect research engagements, the sale of lists of potential donors, benchmarking studies and data modeling service engagements upon delivery.
-In arrangements where we provide customers the right to updates to the lists during the contract period, revenue is recognized ratably over the contract period.
+In arrangements where we provide customers the right to updated information during the contract period, revenue is recognized ratably over the contract period.